zoraviel/CSS-assignment-2/rubric.md

 * All punctuation marks required in the CSS file are used correctly.

-* Your CSS validates (both CSS files).
+* Your CSS validates (both CSS files) [here](https://jigsaw.w3.org/css-validator/).

-* Your HTML validates (both HTML files).
+* Your HTML validates (both HTML files) [here](https://html5.validator.nu/).

 * The CSS and HTML are formatted neatly, with sensible indents and use of linespaces that make code easy to read.

 * All text has good contrast against the background color, regardless of which element contains it.
+This includes link text.

 * You could show your two final pages to anyone, not just your instructor.